* ESC - close the search window

 The Wild, Colorful, and Fantastic Realm of the Ukrainian Imagination — A Review of ‘Embroidered Worlds: Fantastic Fiction from Ukraine and the Diaspora’

-“Embroidered Worlds: Fantastic Fiction from Ukraine and the Diaspora” is a unique, comprehensive contribution to the ever-growing realm of Ukrainian literature available in English.
+19.04.2024“Embroidered Worlds: Fantastic Fiction from Ukraine and the Diaspora” is a unique, comprehensive contribution to the ever-growing realm of Ukrainian literature available in English.
 First, it is unique because the publisher, Atthis Arts, held a large, online fundraiser in order to fund the book’s publication.
 Second, it gathers 30 stories from writers living in wartime Ukraine, as well as stories from writers of Ukrainian heritage.
 Last, but certainly not least, it presents a strong overview of Ukrainian science fiction, fantasy, horror, slipstream, and reimagined fairy tales.

-Thus, because of the diverse backgrounds of the writers featured in the collection, as well as the broad thematic spectrum the stories cross, the anthology is bold, thoughtful, and genre-redefining in its exploration of old worlds, new universes, current day terrors, and mind-bending surprises of wonderment and awe.
+Because of the diverse backgrounds of the writers featured in the collection, as well as the broad thematic spectrum the stories cross, the anthology is bold, thoughtful, and genre-redefining in its exploration of old worlds, new universes, current day terrors, and mind-bending surprises of wonderment and awe.

 The collection opens with an important introduction by Valya Dudycz Lupescu.
-Lupescu poses a substantial question—“What is the value of a story?”
-To this question, Lupescu offers a valuable answer: “If you live in a place that has often been under attack or under conquerers, a land whose people keep having to fight for their freedom and the right to exist, it is not difficult to understand the appeal of fantasy and science fiction, of mysteries and ghost stories.”
+Lupescu poses a substantial question: “What is the value of a story?”
+To this question, Lupescu offers a valuable answer: “If you live in a place that has often been under attack or under conquerors, a land whose people keep having to fight for their freedom and the right to exist, it is not difficult to understand the appeal of fantasy and science fiction, of mysteries and ghost stories.”
 Thus, the stories featured in Embroidered Worlds offer readers an escape, a new version of reality, and a new means of processing the horrors currently unfolding in Ukraine.

 Olha Brylova and Iryna Pasko contemplate another equally important question in the anthology’s second introduction “Does It exist?”
 One of Brylova’s Russian colleagues once asked the question, “Ukrainian science fiction and fantasy?
 Does it even exist?”
 Brylova explores how writing in Russian primarily established the disconnect between the reality that Ukrainian science fiction and fantasy existed and the Russian imperial mindset that “everyone writing in Russian was, well, Russian.”